pullashradha/CalendarMapping/src/CalendarMapping/README.md

 The program should... | Example Input | Example Output
 ----- | ----- | -----
 Have CRUD functionality for a user account | --- | ---
+Allow SiteBoss to delete any account | --- | ---
-Have authentication capabilities to allow users to access personal accounts | --- | --- Have CRUD functionality for an event | --- | ---
-Have CRUD functionality for a role | --- | ---
-Allow SiteBoss to CRUD roles | --- | ---
+Have authentication capabilities to allow users to access personal accounts | --- | --- Have CRUD functionality for a role (only accessible by SiteBoss role) | --- | --- Add user to AccountHolder role upon initial registration | --- | --- Add user to a role (many-to-many relationship) | --- | ---
-Allow users to CRUD events | --- | ---
 Remove user from a role | --- | ---
 View all users by roles | --- | ---
+Have CRUD functionality for an event | --- | ---
+Allow users to CRUD events (one-to-many-relationship) | --- | ---
+View details of one event on separate page | --- | ---

 ## Future Features